Jump to Program information

 What does the interview look like?

 The interview is a full day interview.
 The candidates have several individual interviews with program preceptors and current residents.
 A 10-minute presentation on a NON-PHARMACY topic of the candidate’s choice is required.
-Our goal is to assess communication skills and career goals to determine a good fit between candidates and our program.
+Our goal is to assess communication skills and career goals to identify candidates who are likely to make unique and impactful contributions to our program, department and health system, both clinically and culturally.

 Do you participate in the Personnel Placement Service (PPS) during the ASHP Midyear meeting?